 Flexibility is limited when operating with a fixed exchange rate.

-If the price of oil jumps overnight, and you’re in a country that imports oil, that also affects your country.
+If the price of oil jumps overnight, and you’re in a country that imports oil, this also affects your country’s economy.
 However, when using a fixed exchange rate, there isn’t a way to minimize the existing account deficit in response to the increased price of oil.

 Pegging a currency only occurs when a country enters into an agreement.